User Manual

 Reaching "I Can Explain It" means you can describe the answer.
 That is not the same as owning it.
 Owning it means knowing when to use it, where it fails, what mistakes you are likely to make, and whether you have actually applied it in the real world.
 The six depth checks close that gap.

 The checks live in two places.
 The six depth columns on every question row let you tick checks at a glance across your entire question list.
-The Deep Dive panel gives you a writing space for each check with prompts.
+The per-row Think panel gives you a full rich-text writing space for each check.
 Both update the same state.

 Using the depth columns on the question row